MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/customize-your-organization-theme.md

 When choosing a **Logo image**, we recommend using an SVG file type, wherever possible, so that your logo will have a high resolution appearance on all screens and at all zoom levels.

-When choosing custom colors, pick a **Nav bar background color** that is a high contrast ratio with the **Logo image** that you picked.
-Also, pick a **Text and icons** color with a high contrast ratio to the **Nav bar background color** to ensure that all text and icons are easily visible.
+When choosing custom colors, choose a **Nav bar background color** that has a high contrast ratio with the **Logo image** that you picked.
+Also choose a **Text and icons** color with a high contrast ratio to the **Nav bar background color** to ensure that all text and icons are easily visible.

 When choosing custom colors, pick an **Accent color** that shows up well on a white or light background.
 The **Accent color** is used to color some links and buttons that show up on a white or light background.
 For example, the **Accent color** is used to color elements in a user's inbox and on their Office.com portal page.